Accessing UI from a Non-UI Thread

 }

-private void setText(string str) // New wrapper — just calls execute
+private void setText(string str) // New function.
+Simply calls Execute.

 {